 If it is a research paper, the process begins with exploratory research which should show the various issues and controversies which should lead to the specific question.
 Then, the research becomes focused on the question which in turn should lead to taking a position on the question.

-One of the topics you are given to write about is America’s National Parks.
+Suppose, one of the topics you are given to write about is America’s National Parks.
 Books have been written about this subject.
 In fact, books have been written just about a single park.
 As you are thinking about it, you may realize how there is an issue about balancing between preserving the wilderness and allowing visitors.
 The question would then be Should visitors to America’s National Parks be regulated in order to preserve the wilderness?

 - One thesis might be There is no need for regulations for visiting America’s National Parks to preserve the wilderness.